I was watching a talk presented by the badass Mel Robbins.

 And I first did a quick inventory of my life: I have a team to help me run my empire.
 I have a crew of instructors who’ve helped me build my physical fitness over the years.
 There’s the naturopath, chiropractor, couples counselor, massage therapist, intuitive coach… um, yeah.
 I roll deep.
 When I decided to try Whole30 last year (resulting in — over the course of FIVE months — 55 pounds lost, 8″ down around my waist alone — um, hello!!), I knew I couldn’t do it without accountability so I created a Facebook group to help me learn and stay focused.

-Of course, thinking of that Facebook group, I began thinking about THE big group… our near-8000-member Self-Management for Actors Facebook group in which everyone from selected highest-tier coaching clients all the way through to a new member who just hours ago learned “there’s a book” that this group is focused upon… and realized that we’ve built exactly the kind of support system that Mel was saying we rob ourselves of, as adults.
+Of course, thinking of that Facebook group, I began thinking about THE big group… our thousands-of-members Self-Management for Actors Facebook group in which everyone from selected highest-tier coaching clients all the way through to a new member who just hours ago learned “there’s a book” that this group is focused upon… and realized that we’ve built exactly the kind of support system that Mel was saying we rob ourselves of, as adults.

 This is what we’ve built!